 PATAN DURBAR SQUARE

 The Patan Durbar Square lies about 5 km south of Kathmandu.
-Patan Durbar Square is famous for its fine Pagoda style temples, stone statues, and unique architectures.
+Patan Durbar Square is also famous for its fine Pagoda style temples, stone statues, and unique architectures.
 Likewise, the palace complex is home to various Hindu temples and Buddhist monuments.
-It has bronze gateways and exquisite carvings dating back to many centuries.
-The major attraction of Patan Durbar Square includes Keshav Narayan Chowk, Sundari Chowk, Mul Chowk, Patan Museum, Krishna Temple, Golden Temple, Mahabouddha Temple and Golden Window.

 BHAKTAPUR DURBAR SQUARE

 Swoyambhunath Stupa reflects as the ‘Monkey Temple’ too.
 Syambhunath Stupa is recorded as the first Buddhist pilgrimage in the Kathmandu Valley.
-The Syambhunath complex consists other several temples dating back to the 7th century.
+The Syambhunath complex consists of other several temples dating back to the 7th century.
 However, Tibetan Monastery has been recently built.
-It takes 40-50 minute walk from Thamel.
-The area is a landmark because it offers the best view of Kathmandu Valley.
+It takes a 40-50 minute walk from Thamel.
+Hence, the area is a landmark because it offers the best view of Kathmandu Valley.

 0 Reviews on One Day Kathmandu Patan and Bhaktapur City Tour View All